Is Dairy Healthy and Do Humans Need it?

 Floating fats

 Cow’s milk and dairy products contain saturated ‘bad’ fats which increase the risk of heart disease and stroke.
 All other plant milks (with the exception of coconut milk) have a healthier fat profile.
-Hemp milk also comes with an extra dose of essential omega-3 fats, closely followed by soya.
-Rice, oat and almond milk have the lowest fat content.
+Soya milk also comes with an extra dose of essential omega-3 fats.
+Oat and almond milk have the lowest saturated fat content.

 Packing protein

-Protein levels vary and although cow’s milk has about the same protein content as soya milk, cow’s milk proteins (whey and casein) are difficult to digest.
+Protein levels vary and although cow’s milk has about the same protein content as soya milk, cow’s milk proteins (whey and casein) may be difficult for some people to digest.
 Soya not only contains a good amount of protein but it’s healthier, it lowers cholesterol and may reduce the risk of breast cancer.

 Best for protein: soya milk